aws-samples/aws-secure-environment-accelerator/documentation/architecture/index.md

 #### Security
 The security account is restricted to authorized security and compliance personnel, and related security or audit tools.
 This is an aggregation point for security services, including AWS Security Hub, and serves as the master for Amazon Guard Duty.
+A trust relationship with a readonly permission policy exists between every Organization account and the security account for audit and compliance purposes.

 ### Functional Accounts